wozjac/vscode-ui5-api-reference/README.md

 ## Extension Settings
 This extension contributes the following settings:

 * `apiURL`: The path to SAPUI5/OpenUI5 version; default is https://openui5.hana.ondemand.com/1.84.0
+**Please remember to reload VS Code after changing this setting!**

 ## Release Notes
 See CHANGELOG.md